Slide 1

 How an FSA can help you

-The PEBB Program offers a medical flexible spending arrangement (FSA) program that allows you to set aside money from each paycheck — before taxes — to pay for out-of-pocket health expenses.
-The FSA is only offered to PEBB benefits-eligible state and higher-education employees.
-The minimum annual contribution is $120; the maximum is $2,750.
+The PEBB Program offers a Flexible Spending Arrangement (FSA) program that allows you to set aside money from each paycheck — before taxes — to pay for out-of-pocket health expenses.
+The minimum annual contribution is $120 and the maximum is $3,400 for 2026.

 Here are some of the ways an FSA can help you:

-- You can use your FSA for your or your dependent’s health care expenses, even if they are not enrolled in your PEBB medical or dental plan.
+• You can use your FSA for your or your dependent’s health care expenses, even if they are not enrolled in your PEBB medical, dental, or vision plan.